Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Introduction

 The here cited works represent a sample of the literature on distributed control for underwater environments for which authors were successful in performing some level of field trials, or sufficiently accurate simulation environments for which the gap with actual deployment is relatively small.

 Among the available works that consider the characteristics of the underwater acoustics, we consider~\cite{Chhavi20formationcontrol}, where the authors propose a gradient-descent-based delay-tolerant controller for formation control that uses a leader-follower approach.
 The proposed controller is tested in simulation, but also experimentally in a swimming hall, using a virtual leader.
-For the swimming-hall experiment, the communication from leaders to followers is expressly defined and some packets were reportedly lost, but the target path is not clearly defined.
+For the swimming-hall experiment, the communication from leaders to followers is expressly defined and some packets were reportedly lost, but the target path is not clearly defined, and the data -- two angles in degrees -- are sent as bit-expensive ASCII strings instead of more compact fixed-point numbers.

-\cite{Zhang2023coopcontrol} proposes too a leader-follower cooperative control algorithm for maintaining a distance and bearing between the leader and the followers, and performs field trials for assessment purposes.
+\cite{Zhang2023coopcontrol}, too, proposes a leader-follower cooperative control algorithm for maintaining a distance and bearing between the leader and the followers, and performs field trials for assessment purposes.
 Here the devices can communicate over an acoustic and an optical link.
 The algorithm was demonstrated to attain the target formation in a small tank; on the other hand, the authors saw the need to test the algorithm also in a less controlled environment.
+The optical link admits very-high-rate communication over short range and a clear channel, which is not guaranteed underwater.

-The work in~\cite{elFerik13limitedBW} proposes a distributed nonlinear MPC algorithm for navigating between a sequence of points.
+\cite{elFerik13limitedBW} proposes a distributed nonlinear MPC algorithm for navigating between a sequence of points.
 The agents train neural networks to approximate the trajectory of the leader in interest of reducing data requirements, and make the algorithm delay-tolerant by predicting delayed packets.
 They demonstrate that the algorithm works under large communication delay (order of tenths of a second), which appears to account for packet duration, though it is not clear whether this is the case.

-\cite{Yang21realtimeDMPC} instead proposes a real-time distributed MPC algorithm with an adaptive discretisation approach.
-It uses a two-stage solution, where the first stage defines the quantisation design offline, and with it the upper bound on suboptimality due to quantisation, and the second stage executes control.
-The algorithm was shown to be closed-loop stable both mathematically and by simulation, and its performance was also tested in simulation.
-The case study considers a network of vehicles moving from one spatial configuration to another under small disturbances.
-The authors mention unreliable communication as a motivation to discretise the communication, but assume a static communication topology nonetheless.
+Also, while the biases and weights of the neural network require only a quarter of the data of the full trajectory, the numbers themselves appear to remain floating-point numbers and invite to further compression.